Deaths of Igor Kornelyuk and Anton Voloshin: Attack

+It has been claimed that both men were wearing camouflage at the time, in contravention of journalistic norms when reporting in warzones, which may have led to them being incorrectly marked as soldiers.

 Igor Kornelyuk

 Career

 Igor Kornelyuk graduated from the Institute of Culture in St. Petersburg.
 Since 1998 he worked as a correspondent in "Yamal" and was a leader on the editorial board of children's programs.
 Kornelyuk was employed as correspondent for Russia state-owned broadcaster VGTRK, and spent a total of 15 years with VGTRK.
 Kornelyuk worked alongside Anton Voloshin, reporting on events taking place during the pro-Russian conflict in Eastern Ukraine.
+Reviews of their reportage skew heavily toward pro-Russia propaganda.

 Death

 After the attack by Ukrainian Forces, Igor Kornelyuk was taken to Luhansk Regional Hospital by pro-Russian separatists.
 At the hospital Igor was diagnosed with having shrapnel wounds to the abdomen, legs and burns to the face.
 Igor would die only after 35 minutes in the emergency room.
 Igor Kornelyuk died on 17 June 2014 in the city of Luhansk, Ukraine.
 Igor Kornelyuk is survived by his wife Catherine Kornelyuk and their young daughter.
 Family and friends gathered in Moscow to pay final respects to Kornelyuk.